 17. Contact Us

-If you have any questions about this policy, would like more information, or want to exercise any of the rights set out in section 15 above, you can get in touch with us in the following ways:
+If you have any questions about this policy, would like more information, or want to exercise any of the rights set out in section 15 above, you can get in touch with our Data Protection Officer in the following ways:

 Telephone: 0300 2011 999

-By Post: St John Cymru-Wales, Priory House, Beignon Close, Cardiff CF24 5PB.
+By Post: Data Protection Officer, St John Ambulance Cymru, Priory House, Beignon Close, Cardiff CF24 5PB.